Mypy stubs for Django

 You can also run

-option to get extra information about errors.
+option to get extra information about the error.

 I cannot use QuerySet or Manager with type annotations